Refuge89/AzerothCore_Lua_compilation/README.md

-# Projects
+# Projects .sql Files
-Projects maked to use
+Free Projects maked to use for everyone.
+SQL Files, just needed to be imported in DB.